-Further information about procedures for the Student Conduct Board hearings is available at www.park.edu/student-life.
+Additional details on the appeals process and the Student Conduct code is available on the Park website at: www.park.edu/student-conduct-code.

 CAMPUS SECURITY

 This report and the following security policies are being issued pursuant to the Federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the Clery Act).